-As the essential cornerstone of the Brilliant Future Campaign, the extraordinary $60 million Science Center will transform and elevate the experience of every North Central student.
-Here students of all majors will learn science by doing it—and prepare for success by living it.
+As the essential cornerstone of the Brilliant Future Campaign, the extraordinary $60 million Science Center transforms and elevates the experience of every North Central student.
+Here students of all majors learn science by doing it—and prepare for success by living it.

 In 1970, when Kroehler Science Center opened, science was taught much differently than today.
 Today we need far more lab space for independent student research, as well as flexible learning spaces where lectures and labs can meld seamlessly.

 Plus, 45 years ago the College was one-third its present size.
 No wonder we’ve outgrown our facilities!

 For the first time in the College's history, our biology, chemistry, computer science, neuroscience, mathematics, physics, psychology, exercise science and pre-health disciplines are housed under one roof.
 Centralizing the entire North Central science division in one large facility breaks down barriers that have traditionally isolated academic departments and inhibited the free exchange of ideas.
 By carefully positioning learning spaces near faculty offices and public gathering areas, ensures a constant and fluid exchange of ideas between students and faculty—among all disciplines.